NormantasST/streamdeck-steelseries-sonar-plugin/README.md

 ## Special Thanks!

 [SteelSeries GG - Sonar API reverse engineering](https://github.com/wex/sonar-rev) by Niko Hujanen for reverse engineering the OpenAPI definition which helped writing the tool.

-## AI (LLM) Usage

-This project was being created during early 2026 *Claude Code* / *OpenClaw Craze*.
-I was using LLMs mostly to learn, research, search information and ask for reviews. *'Agentic Engineering'* did not work besides very simple generic boilerplate logic related to TypeScript itself.
-90% of the plugin was created using *'Traditional Software Engineering'* methods.

 ## Developers